purplecabbage/phonegap-plugins/Android/VideoPlayer/README.md

 ## Using the plugin ##

-The plugin creates the object `window.plugins.video`.
+The plugin creates the object `window.plugins.videoPlayer`.
 To use, call the play() method:

 <pre>
   /**